minipirack/wifinatify/README.md

-Credit goes to [Patrick Hundal](https://hacks.mozilla.org/author/phundalmozilla-com/) for the HOWTO at https://hacks.mozilla.org/2017/02/headless-raspberry-pi-configuration-over-bluetooth/ for showing how to expose a terminal via Bluetooth.
+Credit for showing how to expose a terminal via Bluetooth goes to [Patrick Hundal](https://hacks.mozilla.org/author/phundalmozilla-com/) for the HOWTO at https://hacks.mozilla.org/2017/02/headless-raspberry-pi-configuration-over-bluetooth/

 [MiniPiRack.com](https://www.minipirack.com) - a scalable, desktop cluster